Things to Do

 Quahog Bay is one of Maine’s most popular destination for boaters.
 The bay offers calm waters with small islands that have public access to ideal picnic areas.
-Our guests are welcome to bring their own boat or rent one of our boats, kayaks, or canoes to explore the bay.
+Our guests are welcome to bring their own boats or explore the bay in one of our boats, kayaks, paddle boards, or canoes.

 With all the things to do, don’t forget to just sit back on your deck and watch the lobstermen hauling their traps, or keep an eye out for a seal swimming by hunting for his lunch.

 Out and About in Harpswell